Fang Jackson-Yang

 Psychology Outreach and Engagement (Year 4)

-PPLS Writing Centre workshop "The Psychology of Good Writing" (all undergraduates)
+Workshop "The Psychology of Good Writing" (all undergraduates in PPLS)

 Postgraduate teaching

-MSc supervision in Language Education at Moray House School of Education and Sport
+MSc dissertation supervision, ILE, Moray House School of Education and Sport

 Research summary

-My primary research interests lie in prominence in language (including information sturuture, preditabile processing, accessibility in comprehension and production).
+My primary research interests lie in prominence in language and language-mediated attention.
 However, I am interested in all psycholinguistic and linguistic topics.
 I am always happy to discuss these topics with people both within my fields and beyond.
 Please see below for my current research and the projects I have done previously.
 If you are interested in my research, please get in touch!

 Current research interests